Avaiga/taipy-doc/docs/manuals/core/user_core_features.md

 On the previous code, the two variables `task` and `task_retrieved` are equals.

-A task can also be retrieved by accessing its config_name attribute of its scenario or pipeline.
+A task can also be retrieved from a scenario or a pipeline, by accessing the task config_name attribute.

 ```python linenums="1"
     task_1 = scenario.predicting